minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * Z is a checksum to help avoid typing mistakes and to put up a small barrier for the apps to only pass tokens to an endpoint if a sanity check is performed using the check digits.
 This helps avoid hits on your endpoint by presenting invalid tokens.
 * V is the code version that tells the app how to interpret the code.
 It should currently always be 2.

-To ensurethe code can be provided orally to the user (e.g. by phone), and to allow the user to write down the code, only the following subset of 23 characters should be used to generate tokens:
+To ensure the code can be provided orally to the user (e.g. by phone), and to allow the user to write down the code, only the following subset of 23 characters should be used to generate tokens:

 ```
 BCFGJLQRSTUVXYZ23456789